 Beginning with the 2014-2015 school year, the focus of the Superintendent’s Dropout Challenge has expanded to all Michigan students through the use of Multi-tiered System of Supports (MTSS).
 As districts and schools build their systems, they will provide both academic and behavioral supports to ALL students to keep them on track for graduation.
 The identification of 10-15 students is now the minimum requirement of the SDC, with the intent that districts/schools will view this work at the systems level to build in multiple levels of instruction, intervention, and assessment.

 Participation in the Superintendent's Dropout Challenge is a requirement for Priority and Focus schools.
-If you are one of these schools, please see the Priority and Focus Toolkits below (to be added October 31, 2014).
+If you are one of these schools, please see the Priority and Focus Toolkits (The Priority Toolkit is finished.
+Also, Support Webinar(s) and the Focus Toolkit are still being completed).
 Also, Jonathan Doll, of the Office of Education Improvement and Innovation, can be contacted with any questions about Priority and Focus School participation.
 He can be reached at 517-373-3488, or firstname.lastname@example.org.

 New Superintendent’s Dropout Challenge participants can sign up at: www.surveymonkey.com/s/2014-15DropoutChallengeSignupSurvey.